vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - To catch the eyes of the viewers and show the details of every exchange in a easy and simple way, a table is shown.

-- Four datas are shown in the table: Exchange's name, Overall rating, Financial reserve and deposit bonuses.
+- Four data are shown in the table: exchange's name, overall rating, financial reserve and deposit bonuses.

 - The viewers understand straight away the table has the data has been explained in the text just above it.